Thinking About Thinking (Metacognition)

 Example Fields: Mathematics, natural sciences, engineering.

-There are two fundamental things: concepts (abstraction) and physical objects (physical variable/parameter).
+There are two fundamental things: concepts (abstraction) and physical quantities.
 On the underlying side, they are just numbers, quantities that can vary, basically.
 But what they represent are two different things.
 Their textual representation is a symbol and innate representation is a visual.

 Another idea is that of dependency, whereby to understand or make connections of certain concepts, there must be a backlog graph of existing concepts that you have to build in sequential fashion, aka prerequisites.